acquia/lightning/UPDATE.md

 ### 3.0.3 to 3.1.0
-* Edit the **Media** view, and if it has an exposed filter called "Media Type", modify the filter label to "Type" from "Provider", and change its URL identifier to “type” from "provider".
+* Edit the **Media** view, and if it has an exposed filter called "Media Type", modify the filter label to "Type" from "Provider", and change its URL identifier to "type" from "provider".

 ### 3.0.2 to 3.0.3
 There are no manual update steps for this version.